zgendao/auth-service/README.md

 ### Register Flow

 1. Someone who has permission, creates a [register token](#create-register-token-endpoint).
-2. User sign a string with the Wallet or Private Key and [send it alongside with the eth_address and register token](#register-endpoint).
+2. User signs a string with the Wallet or Private Key and [sends it alongside with the eth_address and register token](#register-endpoint).
-3. Final state, user created and logged in by the system.
-So returns the token.
+3. Final state, when a user is created and logged in by the system.
+So it returns the token.

 ### Login Flow

-1. User sign a string with the Wallet or Private Key and [send it alongside with the eth_address to the login endpoint](#login-endpoint).
+1. User signs a string with the Wallet or Private Key and [sends it alongside with the eth_address to the login endpoint](#login-endpoint).
 2. Returns the token and the information about the user.
-3. The user can use this token to authentication.
+3. The user can use this token for authentication.
 The app which wants to authenticate the token will [send it to the introspection endpoint](#introspection).

-**NOTE: The "singed string" always MUST be te same.**
+**NOTE: The "signed string" MUST always be te same.**

 ## Endpoints